 Vehicles

+I have a Kia EV6 and a Hyundai Inster.
+Setting them up in the GUI is straightforward: just select the brand and model.
 I configured the actual battery capacities and enabled three-phase charging for both vehicles to ensure they can take full advantage of high-power charging windows.

 Vehicle documentation: https://docs.evcc.io/en/docs/devices/vehicles